Safe Mercury Thermostat Disposal for California Contractors

 - Submit a bin or pail request form to Thermostat Care team by completing a form and emailing it to ContainerRequests@ThermostatCare.org.

-- Thermostat Care team processes request and prepares to ship your bin or pail to your location.
+- Thermostat Care team processes the request and prepares to ship your bin or pail to your location.

 - The requested bin or pail, along with related materials (like guidelines on how to properly package mercury thermostats and care for the bin or pail) will be sent to your location.
 Please note that the actual bin or pail will have TRC (Thermostat Recycling Corporation) branding, but this is still a part of the Thermostat Care program.
 If you do not receive your container within 1 month, please contact ContainerRequests@ThermostatCare.org to inquire about the status of your container.